laudai/MUF/README.md

 # MUF - Make U Free in your life

+## ※Stop develop, skype has the alike function.

 This project wannaa make you _**Free**_ in anytime.

 Use MUF to **auto recognize what your girlfriend said** in `voice message` / `line` / `wechat` / `skype` etc ...